cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Infrastructure/vcloud.md

 ## **cloudify.nodes.vcloud.Gateway**

-Allows Cloudify to verify that a given gateway exists, to store the gateway's properties in runtime properties, and to allow other resources to interact with it.
+Allows {{< param product_name >}} to verify that a given gateway exists, to store the gateway's properties in runtime properties, and to allow other resources to interact with it.

 **Properties**